 This mountain affords wonderful views in all directions to the other parts of the range.
 Views include the Great Gulf to the east, the northern peaks(Jefferson, Adams, Madison) on the ridge directly north, Mt.
 Washington so the southeast, the Ammonoosuc Ravine to the south and the Franconia Range even farther south.
 You can also get a good look at the Cog Railway which heads up to Washington's summit.
 Treeline ends at about 4,500ft., so you'll be in the exposure zone on any trip where weather is inclement.
 Overall, this peak makes a wonderful addition to any summit bid on the neighboring peaks.
 This is also a wonderful mountain for beginners to get used to the high peaks.

 Get onto Route 302 for Crawford Notch and continue until you reach the village of Fabyan where you'll want to turn left at the signs for Marshfield Base Station and Mt.
 Washington.
 The trailhead is on the left before you reach the base station and you'll see signs for the Jewell Trail.
 There are other approaches too, but this is the most direct.
+From Boston:

 Follow Interstate 93 almost all the way to Littleton where you'll reach the exit for Route 302.
 The drive is about two and a half hours.
 Get onto Route 302 for Crawford Notch and continue until you reach the village of Fabyan where you'll want to turn left at the signs for Marshfield Base Station and Mt.
 Washington.
 The trailhead is on the left before you reach the base station and you'll see signs for the Jewell Trail.
 There are other approaches too, but this is the most direct.